Wednesday to Saturday

 Fink is built on the three foundation pillars of offering unique dining experiences, discovering and championing emerging talent and supporting local producers.
-Overseeing four solely owned restaurants — Quay, Bennelong, OTTO Sydney and OTTO Brisbane — as well as two restaurant partnerships — Firedoor and Beach Byron Bay — the Fink family proudly showcases an unrivalled restaurant portfolio.
+Overseeing four solely owned restaurants — Quay, Bennelong, OTTO Sydney and OTTO Brisbane — as well as partnerships — Firedoor, Gildas, and Beach Byron Bay — the Fink family proudly showcases an unrivalled restaurant portfolio.

-Fink is driven by long-time restauranteur, entrepreneur and group chairman Leon Fink in partnership with his son and creative director, John Fink.
-The strong leadership is supported by general manager Jeremy Courmadias and a team of passionate individuals who all bring a breadth of hospitality experience to this exhilarating industry.
+Fink is driven by long-time restauranteur, entrepreneur and group chairman Leon Fink.
+The strong leadership is supported by CEO Jeremy Courmadias and a team of passionate individuals who all bring a breadth of hospitality experience to this exhilarating industry.

-Leon Fink is the chairman of the Fink.
+Leon Fink is the chairman of Fink.
 He is intimately involved in the day-to-day workings of the Fink restaurants.
-A man with many passions, Leon has also been a property developer, film producer and theatre owner, along with a long-time devotion to being a quiet patron of the arts and civil libertarian pursuits.
+A man with many passions, Leon has also been a property developer, film producer and theatre-owner, along with a long-time devotion to being a quiet patron of the arts and civil libertarian pursuits.

 He is also a most ardent, curious gardener and landscape designer.
 After establishing a community vegetable garden in his home suburb of Clovelly, Leon was inspired to partner with farmers and rural producers to grow bespoke vegetables for the Fink kitchens and dining rooms.
 Perhaps the pinnacle of Leon’s landscaping obsession saw him design and support the Australian section of the Israel Botanical Gardens.

 Jeremy Courmadias lives and breathes restaurants.
 With a career spanning over 25 years in the industry, Jeremy has delivered excellence in hospitality at some of Australia and the UK’s most highly regarded restaurants.
-From Jacques Reymond in Melbourne to Le Caprice in London, Jeremy has led prestigious teams to create seamless, polished service whilst always keeping extraordinary guest experience at its heart.
+From Jacques Reymond in Melbourne to Le Caprice in London, Jeremy has led prestigious teams with seamless, polished service, and extraordinary guest experiences at the core.

-A steadfast reputation as one of London’s service greats led Jeremy to Rockpool Group in early 2009.
-Under the leadership of Neil Perry and Trish Richards, Jeremy held the reigns for close to 9 years as General Manager of several Rockpool restaurants, including Rockpool Bar & Grill, Spice Temple, and Eleven Bridge.
+In early 2009, Jeremy’s steadfast reputation as one of London’s service greats led him home to Australia to join the Rockpool Group.
+Under the leadership of Neil Perry and Trish Richards, Jeremy held the reigns for close to a decade as General Manager of several Rockpool restaurants, including Rockpool Bar & Grill, Spice Temple, and Eleven Bridge.

-Jeremy joined the Fink family as General Manager in December 2017.
-Welcomed with open arms, Jeremy was charged with overseeing six Fink restaurants and our Head office, with some 400 staff.
-In his role as head of all things Fink, Jeremy is focused on building a culture of professionalism, empowerment, support and excellence.
-In rolling out group wide systems to streamline efficiencies and increase productivity, Jeremy endeavours to unite the Fink restaurants to collaborate, create and think collectively, all the while maintaining each venue’s own identity.
+Jeremy joined Fink as Group General Manager in December 2017.
+In his role as GM, and now as Chief Executive Officer, Jeremy oversees all Fink brands, restaurants, and Head Office.
+Focused on building a culture of professionalism, empowerment, support, and excellence, as well as rolling out group-wide systems to streamline efficiencies and increase productivity, Jeremy endeavours to unite the Fink brands to collaborate, create and think collectively, all while maintaining each brand’s own identity.

-At Fink, it is Jeremy’s mission to build the Fink profile as both a stamp of quality and a world leader in hospitality.
-Fundamentally, it is the people, both guests and staff alike, coupled with building strong culture that drives him every day.
+At Fink, it is Jeremy’s mission to build the Fink profile as both a stamp of quality, and a world leader in hospitality.
+Fundamentally, it is the people, both guests and staff alike, coupled with building strong culture, that drive him every day.